risezhang/filemgr/README.md

 ```

 Then import the project is ready to be imported into Eclipse.

+#### To import it into Eclipse
+1. Add management of users and permissions.
+2. Use tokens to control accesses to resources.

 Play Framework: [Play Framework](https://playframework.com/) is a high velocity web framework for Java and Scala.